2024-SANDHYA/Dust-Road-Co/README.md

 # Dust-Road-Co
 Dust-Road Co website is an initiative towards a better environment.
-The website provides users the facility to do carpool , if they are traveling to the same destination
+The website provides users the facility to do carpool , if they are traveling to the same destination.

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE) ![Open Source Love](https://badges.frapsoft.com/os/v2/open-source.svg?v=103)  ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-green.svg)